 Luckily, Google knows me well so when I type in “Tabbuollehhh” it tells me what I need to know in only a mild condescending fashion. (“Did you mean tabbouleh you moron?”)

-Anyway, couscous works just as well.
-If you want to do quinoa (an equally weird word to spell), just find all instances of couscous in this Couscous Tabbouleh recipe and replace them with quinoa.
-Done deal.
+If you want to use something like quinoa (an equally weird word to spell), just find all instances of couscous in this Couscous Tabbouleh recipe and replace them with quinoa.
+Done deal!

 This time around I used couscous, but I’ve made this stuff with wheat berries, quinoa, and even rice pilaf.

 Couscous actually has a very similar look and texture as the traditional bulgur so it works really well.